5 Signs of Worn Shocks

 When you hit the brakes, does your car’s front end feel like it’s dipping quickly toward the ground?
 This is known as nose dive, and it can be a sign of worn shocks and is hazardous because it can lengthen your car’s stopping distance.

 You Notice Excessive Vibrations in Your Steering Wheel

 When driving over rough terrain, your vehicle’s steering wheel may vibrate.
 However, once you’re back on normal roads, the vibrations should stop.
 If that doesn’t happen, you’re probably dealing with faulty shocks.

 A clunking or knocking sound may be heard when shocks and struts are worn out.
 When the shock or strut bottoms out when hitting a bump, metal-to-metal contact causes this sound, and worn shock components could be the source of these noises.

-Suspension Repair You Can Rely On in Middle Village, New York
+Suspension Repair You Can Rely On in Queens, New York

 Shocks deteriorate over time and aren’t going to show up overnight, which can make it difficult to know when they should be replaced.
 If you suspect there may be an issue with your car’s suspension system, give us a call at Essential Auto Care today to schedule a professional inspection.
 Our technicians will look for any issues with the suspension, such as damaged shocks, broken mounts, and excessive swaying or bouncing of your vehicle.